cloudnalu/app-1/README.md

 There are also some filler contstants defined at the top of a few pages, such as the transactions list and the list of bank accounts.
 These are all marked with `TODO`.

-Also make sure to check and update the youtube embed and links in `pages/bitcoin/Buy.js`.
+Also make sure to check and update the youtube embed and links in `pages/bitcoin/Buy.js`, rename app in `public/manifest.json` and `public/index.html`, and add a new favicon.

 # Create React App Details